-The supply chain world has been disrupted because the demand for most of the goods and services came roaring back when almost nobody was expecting it.
-The supply didn't have enough time to adjust to the new normal, which was cut back due to COVID-19.
+The supply chain world has been disrupted because the demand for most of the goods and services recovered swiftly even though almost nobody expected it.
+The supply didn't have enough time to adjust to the new normal, which was impacted by the COVID-19 pandemic.
 The supply-demand mismatch has been at the forefront of the current supply chain issues.
 Add the truck driver shortage for inland travel in the U.S. and you have the perfect recipe for logistical issues.

 A truck driver shortage is basically a shortage of qualified professional truck drivers.
 Without enough truckers to transport the container ships carrying in-demand items, businesses are left waiting weeks to get what they need.

 The truck driver shortage is one of the biggest and most chronic issues faced by the North American trucking industry.
 According to the American Trucking Associations (ATA) trade group estimates, the U.S. truck driver shortage in 2021 reached the highest ever level of 80,000.
 If the current trend holds, the shortage is expected to rise to 160,000 by 2030.